West Nile Virus in U.S. Horses

 Dr. Maureen Long of University of Florida has treated horses since WNV’s early introduction into the United States and is a strong advocate for vaccination.

-Maureen Long, DVM, PhD, MS, Dipl.
-ACVIM,
+Maureen Long, DVM, PhD, MS, Dipl, ACVIM

-is an associate professor of infectious disease and pathology at the University of Florida’s College of Veterinary Medicine, in Gainesville.
+is an associate professor of infectious disease and pathology at the University of Florida’s College of Veterinary Medicine, in Gainesville

 “One in 11 horses exposed to WNV via mosquito bite will develop neurological disease,” Long points out.
-“About two of every five horses that become neurological will die from the disease.
+“About three of every 10 horses that become neurological will die from the disease.
 One of the remaining three will not recover completely.
 Lower numbers of horses than humans become sick each year from WNV because of the success of vaccination.
 WNV is entirely preventable in the fully and repeatedly vaccinated horse.”

 Additionally, veterinarians recommend that owners waffling about vaccinating their horses against WNV should consider that:

-• The WNV vaccine, depending on the chosen product, can cost as little as $25;
+- The WNV vaccine, depending on the chosen product, can cost as little as $25;

-• 10-39% of unvaccinated horses inoculated with WNV via a mosquito show signs of infection;
+- 10-39% of unvaccinated horses inoculated with WNV via a mosquito show signs of infection;

 Killed-virus